Read and write files

 Tip

-For all these reading and writting functions, a final argument can be provided to read or write a subset of the atoms, following the selection syntax described in the Selection section.
+For all these reading and writing functions, a final argument can be provided to read or write a subset of the atoms, following the selection syntax described in the Selection section.
 For example:

 or